Alay7767/Machine-Learning-Model-on-Netflix-World-Data/README.md

 This project applies machine learning classification techniques to analyze and predict content attributes in the Netflix dataset.
 The primary objective is to build models that can classify whether a title on Netflix is a Movie or a TV Show based on metadata such as genre, country, release year, and other available features.

-Two models are trained and compared:
+Two models are trained and compared: Random Forest Classifier, Logistic Regression

-Random Forest Classifier

-Logistic Regression

 The models are evaluated on accuracy and performance metrics such as confusion matrix and classification report.

 📊 Dataset